Elfreda2019/Surfs_up/README.md

 Temperatures are between 64F and 84F in June and 56F and 83F in December.
 Decemember temperatures is skewed to the right.

 ###
-Will like to investigate more into the distribution of the temperatures by plotting histogram using the following queries for both Jume and Decemeber.
+Will like to investigate more into the distribution of the temperatures by plotting histogram using the following queries for both June and December.

 * results_list_df.plot.hist(bins=12)
 * plt.tight_layout()